AndresCampuzano/Curso-Sass/README.md

 # Curso-Sass
-This is the project of the course given by Platzi.
+This is a project to learn Sass.